Gabriella439/Haskell-Pipes-Parse-Library/README.md

 * Install the [Haskell Platform](http://www.haskell.org/platform/)
 * `cabal install pipes-parse`

-Then fire up ` ghci`:

-    $ ghci
-    Prelude> import Pipes
-    Prelude Pipes> import Pipes.Parse as Parse
-    Prelude Pipes Parse> import Control.Lens as Lens

-... and parse only consecutive input elements less than 4:

-    Prelude Pipes Parse Lens> let printAll = run $ for input (lift . lift . print) Prelude Pipes Parse Lens> let parser   = zoom (spans (< 4)) printAll Prelude Pipes Parse Lens> evalStateT parser (each [1..])
-    1
-    2
-    3
-    Prelude Pipes Parse Lens> -- Done!

 The official tutorial is on [Hackage](http://hackage.haskell.org/package/pipes-parse).

 ## Features

+* *Perfect Streaming*: Use `FreeT` to avoid collecting input elements

-* *Concise API*: Just use `draw` and `unDraw` or `input`
+* *Concise Parsing API*: Just use `draw` and `unDraw` or `input`

+* *Leftovers*: Save unused input for later consumption

+* *Connect and Resume*: Use `StateT` to save unused input for later

 * *Termination Safety*: Detect and recover from end of input

-* *Leftovers*: Save unused input for later consumption

-* *Lens Support*: Zoom in on subsets of a stream using isomorphisms

 ## Outline

+`pipes-parse` provides generic examples for how to parse streams using `pipes`.
-`pipes-parse` only provides the minimal tools necessary for datatype agnostic parsing.
-Datatype-specific parsers belong in derived libraries.
-The purpose behind this is to stabilize the parsing API, which is a crucial component of the `pipes` ecosystem and also to avoid scope creep.
+Datatype-specific parsers belong in separate libraries.
+The purpose behind this library is to provide example idioms that other libraries can reuse, as well as providing useful tools for generic stream parsing.
+Typically, stream-specific parsing libraries will need to redefine specialized versions of the primitives in this library and will probably not need to depend on `pipes-parse` at all.

 ## Development Status